 Deeper insight of Russian mentality through philosophical, historical, cultural, and practical developments that have shaped Russian behavior and thought.
 GE: Values and Culture.

 RUSS:2110 Russian Sports: Politics, Scandal, Glory 3 s.h.

 Overview of Russian sports from its beginnings in Slavic tribes through the importance of sports as a political tool during Soviet time to the scandals and glory of modern days; focus on the strong cultural background and rigorous traditions that form the powerhouse known as Russian sports; includes Russian sport celebrities of past and present.
 Taught in English.

 Transition to upper-level study through oral practice, grammar exercises, tapes, videos, readings from the Russian press.
 Requirements: RUSS:1112.
 GE: World Languages Second Level Proficiency.

 Aspects of culture shared by most Roma (Gypsies) around the world; samples of folklore from Europe; impact of Roma on European literature, music, and culture; readings in English; no previous knowledge of Russian or Romani required.
+Taught in English.
 GE: Diversity and Inclusion.
-Same as CL:2700.